Madison Heights, Michigan: Economy

 Madison Heights is part of Oakland County's Automation Alley.
 There are more than 1,300 commercial and industrial businesses and services within the city's 7.2 sqmi, and the city has a majority of small businesses, as well as more than 100 major companies within its borders.

 The city has 23 shopping centers, 11 hotels, more than 860000 sqft of office space, and seven industrial parks that include 10000000 sqft.

 The Hungry Howie's Pizza corporate headquarters is in Madison Heights.
 In addition, the Telway Hamburger System is a long-standing 24-hour restaurant in Madison Heights known for its sliders (small hamburgers) and its unique late-night crowds.

 Government

+Residents in Madison Heights elected Corey K. Haines on Nov.
+4, 2025.

-The mayor of Madison Heights is Roslyn Grafstein, who was appointed as Mayor in August 2020 to fill a vacant seat.
+The previous mayor of Madison Heights is Roslyn Grafstein, who was appointed as Mayor in August 2020 to fill a vacant seat.